Skip to content

 Show uncertainty instead of hiding it

-KINDA exists for cases that are beyond routine pressure but still short of a confirmed full-scale war or invasion threshold.
+KINDA exists for cases with current limited direct action or invasion-adjacent activity that still fall short of a confirmed invasion or continuing occupation campaign.

 Keep decisions updateable